-All Wheelabrator facilities including our energy-from-waste facilities, independent power plants, ash monofills and metal recovery operations are subject to a myriad of environmental regulations.
-The energy-from-waste industry is one of the most stringently regulated industries in the U.S. and is why Wheelabrator's energy-from-waste plants use some of the most advanced air quality controls and emission and performance monitoring technology required to meet federal, state, and local requirements.
+All Wheelabrator facilities including our waste-to-energy facilities, waste fuel facilities, ash monofills and metal recovery operations are subject to a myriad of environmental regulations.
+The waste-to-energy industry is one of the most stringently regulated industries in the US and is why Wheelabrator's waste-to-energy plants use some of the most advanced air quality controls and emission and performance monitoring technology required to meet federal, state, and local requirements.

 Environmental Management Systems (EMS)

 Wheelabrator’s comprehensive Environmental Management System (EMS) is rigorously implemented at all plants through training and operating practices.
 This system strictly manages compliance with all applicable environmental laws and regulations, as well as Wheelabrator’s environmental policy and practices.
 Wheelabrator's EMS is consistent with ISO-14001 certification requirements, which ensures environmental excellence can be maintained throughout our operations.
 The EMS identifies all compliance tasks, audits the actions of internal and external personnel, and regularly reports detailed system metrics to company senior management.
 As a result, EMS has helped drive year-over-year compliance improvements at Wheelabrator facilities using the following practices and procedures:

 - Wheelabrator's Environmental Handbook: Details employees’ environmental stewardship responsibilities and best environmental practices